jimbateson7/https-claudiadecarlo.com-/src/testimonials/oscar-m.md

 showStory: true
 showContactForm: false
 ---
-## Oscar’s Story: From heartbreak to setting himself free
+## Oscar’s story: From heartbreak to setting himself free

 Oscar came to me in tears.
 His relationship was ending, and even though he hadn’t felt truly happy in it for a while, the thought of letting go brought up even more pain.